Gear61/Software-Project-Ideas/Slack Movebot.md

 # Possible Extensions
 - Get the move closer to a "true move" if that turns out to be difficult
 - Automatically add the user to the channel their message has been moved to
+- Make the bot behavior customizable.
+In particular, the move message can be customizable by the Slack space owner.
 - Some sort of data tracking and analytics presentation, so users of the bot can see what's the most moved to channel and data like that